Stanleyraj05/nodejs-ci-cd-demo/README.md

 - GitHub Actions for Automation
 - Docker for Containerization
 - DockerHub for Image Registry
-- Deployed on AWS EC2 Instance
+- Can be Deployed on AWS EC2 Instance

 ---